History of the Royal Australian Navy: West Africa

 On 6 September 1940, HMAS Australia was ordered to sail to Freetown, Sierra Leone to join Operation Menace, the invasion of Vichy French-controlled Dakar in French West Africa.
 On 19 September, Australia and the cruiser HMS Cumberland sighted three Vichy cruisers heading south and shadowed them.
 When the French cruiser Gloire developed engine trouble, Australia escorted her towards Casablanca and returned to the fleet two days later.
 On 23 September Australia came under heavy fire from shore batteries, then drove two Vichy destroyers back into port.
 Australia then engaged and sunk the destroyer L'Audacieux with eight salvos in sixteen minutes.
 Over the next two days French and Allied forces exchanged fire; Australia was struck twice and lost her Walrus amphibian.
-Australia and the rest of the fleet retired on 25 September the battle became known as the Battle of Dakar.Book review: The Guns of Dakar and Operation Menace.
+Australia and the rest of the fleet retired on 25 September the battle became known as the Battle of Dakar.

 The "Scrap-Iron Flotilla"

 The Scrap Iron Flotilla was an Australian destroyer group that operated in the Mediterranean and Pacific during World War II.
 The name was bestowed upon the group by Nazi Propaganda Minister Joseph Goebbels who described the fleet as a "consignment of junk" and "Australia's Scrap-Iron Flotilla".
 The flotilla consisted of five vessels; Scott-class destroyer HMAS Stuart, which acted as flotilla leader, and four V-class destroyers; Vampire, Vendetta, Voyager, Waterhen.
 The ships were all built to fight in World War I, and were slow and poorly armed compared to newer ships.
 The five destroyers—the entirety of the RAN's destroyer force—departed Australia in November 1939 destined for Singapore where they carried out anti-submarine exercises with the Royal Navy submarine HMS Rover.
 On 13 November 1939, the flotilla left Singapore for the Mediterranean Sea, following a request from the Admiralty for assistance.

 The Australian destroyer flotilla took part in multiple actions while in the Mediterranean, including the Allied evacuation following the battle of Greece in April 1941, though the flotilla came to fame in the mission to resupply the besieged city of Tobruk.
 The resupply routes from Alexandria and Mersa Matruh to Tobruk became known as "Bomb Alley" and was subject to constant Axis air attacks.
 The flotilla, which by this time was in poor condition, managed to make 138 supply runs to Tobruk, carrying in ammunition and stores and taking out wounded soldiers.
 On 28 May 1941 Vampire became the first of the flotilla to leave the Mediterranean.
 Vendetta, the last to leave, sailed in October 1941.

 Of the five destroyers, three were lost during the war; Waterhen was sunk in the Mediterranean on 30 June 1941, Vampire was sunk by Japanese aircraft during the Indian Ocean Raid and Voyager ran aground at Betano, during the Timor campaign and was abandoned.